Mills33/ICY/ReadMe.md

 **I** **C**hoose **Y**ou helps conservation practitioners select captive individuals for translocation/reintroduction/genetic rescue, based on their theoretical genetic diversity.

-ICY considers three input constraints: the number of males wanted, the number of females wanted, and a threshold for the level of relatedness between the chosen birds.
+ICY considers three input constraints:

+1. The number of males wanted.
+2. The number of females wanted.
+3. A threshold for the level of relatedness between any chosen individuals.

 ICY reports the individuals that should be selected for transolcation that would maximise genetic diversity, given the three constraints.